NeuroML/Documentation/source/Userdocs/OptimisingNeuroMLModels.md

 ----
 ```
 (userdocs:optimising:data)=
-## Loading data and metrics to use for optimisation
+## Loading data and calculating metrics to use for optimisation

 The first step in the optimisation of the model is to obtain the data that the model is to be fitted against.
 In this example, we will use the data set of CA1 pyramidal cell recordings using an intact whole hippocampus preparation, including recordings of rebound firing {cite}`ferguson_2015_17794`.
 The data set is provided in the [Neurodata Without Borders](https://nwb.org) (NWB) format.
-It can can be downloaded [here on the Open Source Brain repository](https://github.com/OpenSourceBrain/NWBShowcase/tree/master/FergusonEtAl2015), and can also be viewed on the [NWB Explorer](https://nwbexplorer.opensourcebrain.org) platform:
+It can can be downloaded [here on the Open Source Brain repository](https://github.com/OpenSourceBrain/NWBShowcase/tree/master/FergusonEtAl2015), and can also be viewed on the [NWB Explorer](https://nwbexplorer.opensourcebrain.org) web application:

 ```{figure} ./NML2_examples/fitted_izhikevich_screenshot_nwbexplorer.png
 :alt: Screenshot showing two recordings from FergusonEtAl2015_PYR3.nwb in NWB Explorer.